shaynababe/chromeOSLinux_test/README.md

 	tmp=chromeOSLinux.build sh -e "$bootstrap" \
 		|| ! rm -rf chromeOSLinux.build || exit 1; \
 done
-Preparing bootstrap dependencies for installer/ubuntu/bootstrap ### Thus is where test4 doownload debootstrap to local chroot /usr/local/bin in the development compile
+Preparing bootstrap dependencies for installer/ubuntu/bootstrap
+### Thus is where test4 download debootstrap to local chroot /usr/local/bin in the development compile
 ######################################################################### 100.0%
 Patching debootstrap... # Test4 patches debootstrap to use curl for some activities because Chosh does not use apt-get but curl works
 { \